Intent Data Fundamentals

 Intent enables you to uncover accounts early in their buying cycle.
 Even if a prospect has never visited your site and is not aware of your brand, intent data allows you to understand what they’re interested in, and assess if they’re ready to buy or if they are very early in the buying cycle.

-How to use Intent vs Engagement in your ABM strategy
+How to use Intent vs Engagement in your ABM Strategy

 Watch this 4-minute video to learn why intent is different from engagement signals and how to use intent in your ABM strategy.